Monday, 27 October 2025

 I like my women on the younger side,

-13 to 17 -- them I can abide.
+12 to 17 I can abide.

 Epstein stole the best from me,

-But I still had a bigly spree,
+But still I had a bigly spree,

 At Epstein Island by the sea.